Scott Andrews (racing driver): GT career

 In early 2016, Andrews made his GT3 debut at that year's Bathurst 12 Hour, joining Performance West Motorsport alongside Peter Rullo and Nick Percat.

-Making his return to GT Racing in 2021, Andrews joined Kessel Racing to compete in the 2021 FIA World Endurance Championship, albeit as a guest entry, at the 8 Hours of Portimão and then from the 24 Hours of Le Mans onwards.
+Making his return to GT Racing in 2021, Andrews joined Kessel Racing to compete in the FIA World Endurance Championship, albeit as a guest entry, at the 8 Hours of Portimão and then from the 24 Hours of Le Mans onwards.

 In 2023, Andrews joined Lone Star Racing to compete in the GS class of the Michelin Pilot Challenge alongside Anton Dias Perera.
 Scoring only one podium, a second-place finish at Indianapolis, Andrews returned to GT3 machinery on the same weekend, racing at the Indianapolis round of the IMSA SportsCar Championship with the same team.
 Andrews remained with Lone Star Racing for 2024, racing in the endurance rounds of the IMSA SportsCar Championship alongside Salih Yoluç and Rui Andrade.
 The part-time effort yielded mixed results, headlined by a breakthrough pole position at Petit Le Mans, where Andrews gapped the GTD field by three tenths and outqualified several GTD Pro cars.

 In early 2025, Andrews joined Geyer Valmont Racing to race in the Bathurst 12 Hour enduro for the first time in nine years.
-Andrews snuck into the top-10 pole shootout and finished 17th overall and third in Pro-Am.
+Andrews snuck into the top-ten pole shootout and finished 17th overall and third in Pro-Am.
+On January 8, 2025, it was announced that Andrews would stay with Lone Star Racing to race in the endurance rounds of the 2025 IMSA SportsCar Championship, in which he scored a best result of ninth at Sebring.

-On January 8, 2025 it was announced that Andrews would stay with Lone Star Racing to race in the endurance rounds of the 2025 IMSA SportsCar Championship.
+Andrews returned to Lone Star Racing in 2026 to race in the GTD class of the IMSA SportsCar Championship.
+During 2026, Andrews also returned to the Bathurst 12 Hour for Geyer Valmont Racing.